hackle/blog-rust/raw/typescript-union-to-tuple-array.md

 For a long time I held the belief that it's not possible to convert a union type to a tuple (or fixed array) in TypeScript, but during the Easter weekend I was glad to find otherwise.
 Is it possible?
 Certainly! is the solution pretty?
-Not necessarily.
+Not necessarily...

 > Disclaimer: I did not invent or find the solution.
 See the reference section for credits.
 This post is an interpretation.